-Anthias fish make up the subfamily Anthiinae of the family Serranidae (basses, basslets and groupers.
+Anthias fish are in the subfamily Anthiinae of the family Serranidae (basses, basslets and groupers.
 They are mostly small and colorful, usually pink, orange and or yellow and thus quite popular within the ornamental fish trade.
 They can be seen swarming in most coral reef photography and film.
+Some species are incredibly beautiful as can be seen in the images above.
+Unusually for fishes in the Serranidae family, they form shoals, often in large numbers, lighting up the reef with their bright colours.

 Anthias are protogynous hermaphrodites.
 They are all born female and when a dominant male perishes, the largest female of the group will often change into a male to take its place.
 This may lead to fighting between the next largest male, who sees and opportunity to advance, and the largest female, whose hormones are surging with testosterone.
 Fighting can turn quite vicious in the limited confines of captivity.

-There are seven species of anthias known to occur in coral reef ecosystems: Holanthias, Luzonichthys, Nemanthias, Plectranthias, Pseudanthias, Rabaulichthys and Serranocirrhitus.
-All seven species make it into the aquarium trade, however, Sea Goldies ( Pseudanthias) are the most encountered in the hobby.
+There are seven genus of anthias known to occur in coral reef ecosystems: Holanthias, Luzonichthys, Nemanthias, Plectranthias, Pseudanthias, Rabaulichthys and Serranocirrhitus.
+All seven make it into the aquarium trade, however, Sea Goldies ( Pseudanthias) are most commonly encountered in the hobby.